friendly-traceback/docs/docs/_sources/tracebacks_en_3.8.rst.txt

     `ArithmeticError` is the base class for those built-in exceptions that are raised for various arithmetic errors.
-    It is unusual that you are seeing this exception;
-    normally, a more specific exception should have been raised.

     Exception raised on line `9` of file 'TESTS:\runtime\test_arithmetic_error.py'.